May Is Community Living Month!

 What is Community Living?

 The Community Living movement strives to promote authentic community inclusion for people who have an intellectual disability and their families.
-This includes the more than 80,000 people who have an intellectual disability and their families in Ontario who Community Living Ontario has been advocating for and with for nearly 70 years.
+This includes the more than 100,000 people who have an intellectual disability and their families in Ontario who Community Living Ontario has been advocating for and with for 70 years.
 Community Living Ontario envisions a society where people who have an intellectual disability belong and have equal rights, respect, acceptance, a sense of self-worth and opportunities for growth.

 Want to learn more about our work?
 Visit our Frequently Asked Questions document, and read our latest Annual Report.